GEO & AI Search

 AI Summary

 Every B2B SaaS marketing leader is asking the same question right now: do we hire a GEO agency, build in-house capability, or just use tools and figure it out ourselves?
+The answer depends on three variables: speed, budget, and whether you have someone who can own the work.

 The three paths

-Path 2: Hybrid (tools + consulting)
+Path 2: Hybrid (tools plus consulting)

 Path 3: Fully managed (GEO agency)